2019 novel coronavirus (COVID-19)

 For those looking for a little background, the virus to which you’re referring is known as SARS-CoV-2, and the disease it causes is called the novel coronavirus (COVID-19).
 It’s primarily transmitted from person-to-person contact, and the outbreak has been declared a pandemic by the World Health Organization.
-At this time, there is widespread community transmission in the United States, with hundreds of thousands of confirmed cases.
-Due to this, the majority of states have implemented stay-at-home orders and are recommending that everybody practice physical distancing to reduce the spread of the disease.
-If you’re concerned that you, or anyone you know, might be displaying symptoms associated with the virus (more on those in a bit), speaking with a health care provider is recommended.
-To answer your question about masks, at this time, the Centers for Disease Control and Prevention (CDC) is recommending that people wear face coverings when they’re experiencing symptoms or when they’re going out in public areas in which it may be hard to physically distance (such as the grocery store).
+At this time, there is widespread community transmission in the United States, with millions of confirmed cases.
+Due to this, many states have implemented plans to respond to COVID-19, which include reopening businesses and schools, rolling out vaccinations, and providing support for COVID-19 testing, among others.
+Additionally, the Centers for Disease Control and Prevention (CDC) recommends that people wear masks, avoid gatherings with lots of people, and practice physical distancing to reduce the spread of disease.
+To answer your question about masks, at this time, the CDC is recommending that people wear face coverings when they’re experiencing symptoms or when they’re going out in public areas in which it may be hard to physically distance (such as the grocery store).

 Health authorities across the globe, including the CDC and World Health Organization, are working around the clock to keep tabs on the progression of COVID-19.
-It’s worth noting that the emergence of this virus coincides with cold and flu season, and its peak is predicted to occur during allergy season, which may make identifying symptoms a bit more challenging.
+It’s worth noting that the some of the surges of this virus have coincided with cold and flu season.
 Because this is rapidly changing, the risk associated with contracting the disease may evolve over time.

 That being said, there are some symptoms to look out for: